TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AccessControl/MoreAboutFileMounts/Index.rst

 ======================

-File mounts require a little more description of the concepts provided by TYPO3 CMS.
+File mounts require a little more description of the concepts provided by TYPO3.
 All files are handled by an application layer called the "File Abstraction Layer" (FAL).
 You can find more information about the basic concepts of :ref:`FAL <fal-concepts>`.